suzuran7053/PHP_projects/README.md

-# QUICK EXPLANATIOINS ABOUT MY PHP PROJECTS
+# Quick Explanations About My PHP Projects
 Here are some source files of my PHP projects.
 I have put my code files into here to show my coding skills for any potential employer.

  <ul>